-The NAME Past Presidents Committee selected "MEMOIRS" as the theme for their 45th Anniversary Meeting.
-We hope to continue this project as a means of documenting the development of the American Medical Legal Investigative System from the viewpoints of those of us who were there.
-My personal career and some of the cases that I have handled have been widely publicized, due to the high public visibility of some of the deceased.
-In addition, I have written the nonfiction books Coroner (1983) and Coroner at Large (1985), published by Simon and Shuster, about these cases of public interest.
+The NAME Past Presidents Committee selected "MEMOIRS" as the Theme for their 45th Anniversary Meeting.
+We hope to continue this project as a means of documenting the development of American Medical Legal Investigative System from the viewpoints of those of us who were "there".
+My personal career and some of the cases that I have handled have been widely publicized, due to the public images of the deceased, and I have, myself, written non-fiction books, Coroner (1983) and Coroner at Large (1985) published by Simon and Shuster, about these cases of public interest.